-In the past year, I've had the immense pleasure and learning curve of working on Onefootball's Android app.
+In the past, I've had the immense pleasure and learning curve of working on OneFootball's Android app.
 The app is considered to be one of the most (if not the most) successful football apps on Google Play.

 My time working on the app came at an interesting period during its development.
-Already a successful app which averaged users in six figures daily, it became clear from a product perspective some key features weren't performing as well as they could.
+Already a successful app which averaged users in the six figure ranges daily, it became clear from a product perspective some key features weren't performing as well as they could.

 What were these key features though?
 Well, being an app that keeps track of all the scores it possibly can around the world, matches are quite important.
-Alongside matches, the lack of clarity when selecting a favourite team and following other teams or competitions.
-Clearly we had to improve the UX here.
+Given that accessibility to matches was somewhat hidden, the lack of clarity when also selecting a favourite team or competition also hindered the users experience.
+Clearly we had some navigational gremlins.

 It seemed clear from a product point of view at least that the hamburger navigation could be contributing to the low engagement of those sections — actually, it definitely was.